linyuxuanlin/Wiki_MkDocs/docs/en/DockerCompose-镜像编排工具.md

 ![](https://img.wiki-power.com/d/wiki-media/img/20210117130925.jpg)

 Docker Compose is an image orchestration tool for Docker.
-It is recommended to use Docker Compose as the default way to open Docker because it not only allows for easy configuration and deployment of images, but also makes it more convenient to configure multiple image services and even distinguish their startup order, which is not possible with command line opening.
+It is highly recommended to use Docker Compose as the default way to work with Docker, as it not only simplifies the configuration and deployment of images but also offers an easier way to manage multiple image services, including specifying their startup order, which is not possible when using command-line methods.

-Although the idea behind Docker is decoupling (one image per process), increasing reuse, and not encapsulating multiple services in one image, some applications require multiple services to be started simultaneously.
-For example, a typical web application requires at least a server and a database to work together.
-This means that you need to deploy two containers separately, and some services even need to be started in a certain order.
-This makes the required images and operations very complex.
+While Docker's philosophy emphasizes decoupling (one image, one process), maximizing reusability, and avoiding encapsulating multiple services within a single image, there are cases where multiple services need to be started simultaneously.
+For example, a typical web application requires coordination between a server and a database.
+In such scenarios, you would need to deploy separate containers for each, and sometimes certain services need to be started in a specific order.
+This complexity can lead to a considerable number of required images and operational steps.

-Docker Compose writes all the required images (all required services, container properties, network configuration, and mounted storage volumes) and order in a YAML file.
-By running this configuration file directly, you can run containers according to the method and steps you need without manually operating each container.
-Here is a Docker Compose example for deploying a web service:
+Docker Compose addresses this issue by allowing you to define all the necessary images (including their attributes, network configurations, and mounted storage volumes) and their startup order in a single YAML file.
+By running this configuration file, you can start containers according to your requirements and procedures without manually handling each container.
+Below is an example of a Docker Compose file used to deploy a web service:

-Translate the following Chinese article into English, maintain the original markdown format.

 ```yaml title="compose.yaml"
 version: "3"